gkikola/ccalc/README.md

 Examples
 --------

-Here are a few example calculations using ccalc.
+Here are a few example calculations using **ccalc**.
 For detailed usage information, see the **Usage** section below.

 Basic operations: